1.3. Basic Concepts#

 1.3.4.
 FAIR Workflows#

 The FAIR principles have laid a foundation for sharing and publishing digital assets, and in particular, data.
 The FAIR principles emphasize machine accessibility and that all digital assets should be Findable, Accessible, Interoperable, and Reusable.
 Workflows encode the methods by which the scientific process is conducted and via which data are created.
-It is thus important that workflows support the creation of FAIR data and adhere to the FAIR principles. — FAIR Computational Workflows, Workflows Community Initiative.
+It is thus important that workflows both support the creation of FAIR data and themselves adhere to the FAIR principles. — FAIR Computational Workflows, Workflows Community Initiative.

 CWL has roots in “make” and many similar tools that determine order of execution, based on dependencies between tasks.
 However, unlike “make”, CWL tasks are isolated, and you must be explicit about your inputs and outputs.